martpie/museeks/README.md

 #### Classic

 Builds can be found [at this page](https://github.com/KeitIG/museeks/releases).
-Please notive those are only portable versions.
-Installers may come in the future.
+Please notice those are only portable versions.
+Installers are on the road.

 #### Build (advanced)